rhubarbandrubberplants/rhubarbandrubberplants.github.io/_posts/2019-08-21-diymultipurposespray.md

 layout: post
 title:  "DIY kitchen spray"
 date:   2019-08-21 13:36:36 +0000
-categories: zero-waste cleaning diy homemade kitchen bathroom
+categories: zero-waste cleaning diy homemade kitchen
 ---

 This DIY cleaning spray was so simple to make!
-It used these ingredients:
+It used the following ingredients...

 * Water
 * Vinegar
 * Orange essential oil